gracelang/language/spec.md

-Thanks to Josh Bloch, Cay Horstmann, Michael Kölling, Doug Lea, Ewan Tempero, and the participants at the Grace Design Workshops and the IFIP WG2.16 Programming Language Design for discussions about the language design.
+Thanks to Josh Bloch, Cay Horstmann, Michael Kölling, Doug Lea, Ewan Tempero, and the participants at the Grace Design Workshops and the IFIP WG2.16 on Programming Language Design for discussions about the language design.

 The Scala language specification 2.8 @scala28 and the Newspeak language